iliakabanov/Text-Sentiment-Prediction/README.md

 * hyperparameter tuning through cross-validation
 * logistic regression implementation

-Conclusion: Obtained results are rather solid, but may be improved with a transformer neural network.
+Conclusion: Obtained results are rather solid, but may be improved with BERT model.